vyomshah06/github-actions-hackday/pull_request_template.md

 ## Security

 - [ ] Logs contain no sensitive information **at any log level**
-- [ ] Secret tokens saved in configuration file
+- [ ] Secret tokens are saved in configuration file